wencanluo/CourseMIRROR_server/README.md

 # CourseMIRROR_server
-After the server is started, it runs automatic text summarization over the submitted students' responses whenever there is a new submission
+After the server is started, it runs automatic text summarization over the submitted students' responses whenever there is a new submission.
+Tested in Windows with cygwin

 ## Required Software
 * python (www.python.org)